jsreport/docs/docs/online-faq.md

 ### <a name="jsreport-version"></a>jsreport version
 jsreportonline uses typically a bit older version of jsreport.
 You can find out the used version in the settings/About dialog or get more information [here](/learn/online-versions).

+### <a name="what-is-stored-and-logged"></a>What is stored and logged
+jsreportonline doesn't store or log sensitive instance data you send in your API requests.
+It persists only metadata like templates, assets.
+The log includes only templates' shortids.
+The temporary files are isolated between tenants and cleared every 3 minutes.